VipinSirigiri/vizury-ios-sdk/README.md

 ### <a id="config-apple-dev"></a>Configuring Apple Developer Settings

-To enable sending Push Notifications through APNs, you need:
+To enable sending Push Notifications through APNs, you need

 a) An SSL certificate associated with an App ID configured for Push Notifications.

 b) Provisioning profile for that App ID.

-	You can create both in the [Apple Developer Member Center][apple-dev-member-center].
+You can create both in the [Apple Developer Member Center][apple-dev-member-center]

 ### <a id="config-gcm"></a>Configuring project for GCM